EddieHubCommunity/HealthCheck/README.md

+> [!NOTE]
+> Sponsored by the Open Source project Flagsmith https://github.com/Flagsmith/flagsmith

 # HealthCheck

 How friendly is your GitHub Open Source repo?
 This project will check to make sure you are using Best Practices to get more users, contributors and stars.

-Sponsored by the Open Source project Flagsmith https://github.com/Flagsmith/flagsmith

 ## Quickstart guide